 The same idea applies for phrasal verbs.
 For example: « se mettre » (literal meaning « to put yourself ») = to start/to begin.

 This course is also available in an e-book format which you may download and save to any of your devices.
 If you wish to continue learning offline to make use of your time while on your commute or doing other tasks, you may also use the e-book version of this course.
-Simply download the PDF or epub version and the free MP3 files below.
-These files are also available in the email receipt upon purchase of this course.
+Simply download the PDF or epub version and the free MP3 files in the first lesson labeled Offline Materials.

 I wish you all the best in taking this course.